S. 2164: Algorithmic Accountability Act of 2025

 S. 2164 Common Questions

-Under the Algorithmic Accountability Act of 2025 (SEC.
-2), a company is covered if it had over $50 million in average annual gross receipts, over $250 million in equity value, or controls identifying info for more than 1,000,000 consumers, households, or devices.
+Large ones first.
+A company is covered if it averaged over $50 million in annual revenue or $250 million in equity value over three years, or holds identifying information on more than 1 million people, households, or devices.

-Does the Algorithmic Accountability Act require AI impact assessments before and after deployment?
+Does the Algorithmic Accountability Act apply to AI startups?

-Can state attorneys general sue over AI violations under the Algorithmic Accountability Act?
+Can my state enforce the Algorithmic Accountability Act?

 Based on S. 2164 bill text